This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When people say Mexican fideo, they usually think of the soup, Sopa de Fideo.

-It will only take about 10 minutes or until the liquid is absorbed.
-The noodles should be soft, tender, and taste delicious.
+Check the pot after 8 minutes.
+The liquid should be absorbed.
+The noodles should be soft, al dente, and taste delicious.

 Note: This is also a good time to check if it needs salt.